 Suda v.
 U.S. Customs and Border Protection, No. 4:19-cv-00010-BMM, (D. Mont., filed Feb.
 14, 2019)

-On May 16, 2018, Ana Suda and Martha Hernandez were shopping at a convenience store in the small town of Havre, Montana, where both reside, when they were seized and detained by CBP Agent Paul O’Neal.
-While in the checkout line, Ms. Hernandez gave a friendly hello to O’Neal who was in line behind them.
+On May 16, 2018, Ana Suda and Martha Hernandez were shopping at a convenience store in the small town of Havre, Montana, where both reside, when they were seized and detained by CBP Agent Paul O’Neill.
+While in the checkout line, Ms. Hernandez gave a friendly hello to Defendant O’Neill who was in line behind them.
 He responded by asking the two women where they were born.
-Although Ms. Suda and Ms. Hernandez told the agent they were U.S. citizens, born in Texas and California, respectively, O’Neal proceeded to detain them.
-Even after giving O’Neal their Montana driver’s licenses, they were detained for forty minutes.
-The only reason both O’Neal and his supervisor subsequently gave for their detention was that Ms. Suda and Ms. Hernandez were speaking Spanish.
+Although Ms. Suda and Ms. Hernandez told the agent they were U.S. citizens, born in Texas and California, respectively, Defendant O’Neill proceeded to detain them.
+Even after giving Defendant O’Neill their Montana driver’s licenses, they were detained for forty minutes.
+The only reason both Defendant O’Neill and his supervisor subsequently gave for their detention was that Ms. Suda and Ms. Hernandez were speaking Spanish.

 On February 14, 2019, the ACLU of Montana filed an action against CBP and its agents for violations of Ms. Suda and Ms. Hernandez’s Fourth and Fifth Amendment rights.
-The complaint alleges that Agent O’Neal stated he had asked for identification “because I came in [the convenience store] and saw that you guys are speaking Spanish which is very unheard of up here.”
-Agent O’Neal’s supervisor confirmed that the women had been singled out for speaking Spanish and specifically admitted that CBP doesn’t detain individuals for speaking French.
+The complaint alleges that Defendant O’Neill stated he had asked for identification “because I came in [the convenience store] and saw that you guys are speaking Spanish which is very unheard of up here.”
+Defendant O’Neill’s supervisor confirmed that the women had been singled out for speaking Spanish and specifically admitted that CBP doesn’t detain individuals for speaking French.

 The complaint alleges that other Latinos in the community similarly have been targeted by CBP agents.
-The suit names as Defendants CBP and its Commissioner, O’Neal, and 25 “John Doe” agents.
+The suit names as defendants CBP, its Commissioner, Defendant O’Neal, and 25 “John Doe” agents.
 Plaintiffs seek declaratory and injunctive relief aimed at preventing CBP officers from stopping and detaining individuals solely on the basis of race, accent, and/or speaking Spanish.
-The Plaintiffs also seek compensatory and punitive damages.
+The Plaintiffs also seek compensatory and punitive damages pursuant to Bivens v.
+Six Unknown Fed.
+Narcotics Agents, 403 U.S. 388 (1971).
+The Plaintiffs amended their complaint to add claims of negligence and false arrest under the Federal Tort Claims Act (FTCA).

 Counsel: ACLU Immigrant Rights Project, ACLU of Montana; Crowley Fleck